 We are experiencing a loneliness epidemic.
 Statistics reveal that the average “loneliness score” in the United States is 44, while the possible scores range from 20 to 80.
 Americans between the ages of 23–37 (Millennials) come in second place with a score of 45.3, followed by Generation X scoring 45.1 and the Greatest Generation, scoring 38.6.

 4. 28% of older American adults live by themselves.

 According to recent statistics, the number of people in an average American household has declined in the previous decade, resulting in a 10% increase in individuals living by themselves.
 On the bright side, psychological facts about loneliness reveal that friendships and any other form of social interaction may reduce the risk of developing diseases and reduce the risk of mortality.

 5. Lack of social relationships puts Americans at a 32% higher risk of stroke.

 Not only does loneliness affect the mind, but it also wreaks havoc on the body.
-Researchers found that individuals who do not have regular social relationships with others have a 29% higher chance of suffering from coronary heart disease.
+Researchers found that individuals who do not have stable social relationships with others have a 29% higher chance of suffering from coronary heart disease.
 Moreover, the annual federal spending attributable to the isolation of older adults is $6.7 billion.

 6. According to social isolation statistics, over 50% of Americans take prescription medication to combat emotional and physical problems due to loneliness.